13 Seniors Activities Around Your Hometown (Fun While Keeping The Mind Active)

 - Safety and Entertainment: Why You Should Consider Philips Lifeline

-Free Entertainment for Seniors
+5 Free and Fun Outdoor Activities for Seniors

 Since many older people are on a fixed budget, they have limited income for fun.
-To compensate, they can usually find free activities to help stay active socially and physically.
+To compensate, they can usually find free activities that communities offer to help them stay active socially and physically.

 Open mic nights at the nearby coffee shops provide local entertainment at no cost.
 In addition, the seniors get a chance to perform by reading a poem or singing for a small audience.

 Another option for older people to enjoy free admission to events is to volunteer their services.
 They can serve as ushers for plays or concerts in exchange for free tickets to the event.
 Many small programs have limited budgets and are always willing to exchange volunteer help for a few seats to the show.

 Become a local tourist.
-Encourage your senior to get out and see new attractions or spend time in an area of town where they never go.
+Encourage your seniors to get out and see new attractions or spend time in an area of town where they never go.
 It’s common for people to get into such a routine and go to the same places and miss out on many restaurants, stores, attractions and activities right in their own town.